code-and-effect/effective_pages/README.md

 ### Header Tags

-Your layout needs to be configured to set the appropriate html <title> and <meta> tags.
+Your layout needs to be configured to set the appropriate html `<title>` and `<meta>` tags.

-In your application layout and any additional layouts files, add the following to the <head> section:
+In your application layout and any additional layouts files, add the following to the `<head>` section:

 ```ruby
 = effective_pages_header_tags
 ```

-This helper inserts a <title>...</title> html tag based on the `@page_title` instance variable, which you can set anywhere on your non-effective controllers, and whose value is set to the `@page.title` value when displaying an `Effective::Page`.
+This helper inserts a `<title>...</title>` html tag based on the `@page_title` instance variable, which you can set anywhere on your non-effective controllers, and whose value is set to the `@page.title` value when displaying an `Effective::Page`.

-This helper also inserts a <meta name='description' value='...' /> html tag based on the Effective::Page's meta description value.
+This helper also inserts a `<meta name='description' value='...' />` html tag based on the Effective::Page's meta description value.
 This tag provides the content that search engines use to display their search results.

 This helper is entirely optional and in no way required for effective_pages to work.

 ### Body Tag Classes

 Another optional helper.
-Add the following to your <body> tag:
+Add the following to your `<body>` tag:

 ```haml
 %body{:class => effective_pages_body_classes}
 ```

-to apply the following html classes:  params[:controller], params[:action], 'signed-in'/'not-signed-in', @page.template and any thing set in the `@body_classes` instance variable.
+to apply the following html classes:  `params[:controller]`, `params[:action]`, `'signed-in'/'not-signed-in'`, `@page.template` and any thing set in the `@body_classes` instance variable.

 This provides a mechanism to easily target CSS styles for specific pages.